Safe POMDP Online Planning via Shielding: Introduction

 We propose four distinct shielding methods, differing in how the shields are constructed and integrated.
 In \emph{centralized shielding}, we construct a shield based on the maximal winning region of the entire POMDP model.
 By contrast, in \emph{factored shielding}, we decompose a large POMDP into a set of smaller models based on the factorization of the state space and compute winning regions for each factored model separately.
 We shield actions for the POMCP algorithm via either \emph{prior pruning} (checking if any action of the current belief state should be shielded) or \emph{on-the-fly backtracking} (checking every action encountered during simulation).

 We evaluate the proposed methods via experiments on a set of benchmark domains.
 The experimental results show that the proposed shielding methods can guarantee safety, while policies computed by the baseline (POMCP without shielding) cannot avoid unsafe states completely.
-Moreover, the search time per planning step of our shielding methods are comparable with the baseline.
+Moreover, the search time per planning step of our shielding methods is comparable with the baseline.
 Factored shielding methods demonstrate better scalability than centralized shielding methods.
 We observe that on-the-fly backtracking generally yields higher expected return than prior pruning.

-\subsection{Related Work}
+\section{Related Work}

-Our work is inspired by~\cite{junges2021enforcing}, where winning regions are computed to enforce almost-sure reach-avoid specifications in POMDPs and used for shielding in safe reinforcement learning in a recent work~\cite{carr2023safe}.
-We apply their methods to compute winning regions and consider shielding in the context of POMDP online planning.
+Our work is inspired by~\cite{junges2021enforcing}, where winning regions are computed to enforce almost-sure reach-avoid specifications in POMDPs.
+In recent work~\cite{carr2023safe}, these are then used for shielding in safe reinforcement learning.
+We apply the methods of~\cite{junges2021enforcing} to compute winning regions and consider shielding in the context of POMDP online planning.
 We also develop a new algorithm of computing factored winning regions for solving large POMDPs.

-A rule-based shielding of the POMCP algorithm is presented in~\cite{mazzi2023risk}, where shields are obtained via learning parameters for a set of rule templates defined by experts.
+A rule-based shielding of the POMCP algorithm is presented in~\cite{mazzi2023risk}, where shields are obtained by learning parameters for a set of rule templates defined by experts.
 An example rule template is ``the robot should move fast if it is highly conﬁdent that the aisle in which it is moving is not cluttered''.
 By analyzing belief-action traces previously generated by the agent, the rule template is instantiated as ``the robot usually moves fast if the probability of being in a cluttered segment is lower than 7\%''.
 The learnt rules are then used as a shield to preemptively prune undesired actions considering the current belief state, similar to our prior pruning procedure.

 The safe-reachability objectives considered in~\cite{wang2021online} are quantitative variants of reach-avoid specifications where the probability to reach goals or avoid unsafe states should be bounded within certain thresholds.
-An online synthesis method is presented in~\cite{wang2021online} to compute \emph{partial conditional plans} (which only contains a sampled subset of all possible events and approximates a full POMDP policy) subject to safe-reachability objectives.
+An online synthesis method is presented in~\cite{wang2021online} to compute a \emph{partial conditional plan} (which only contains a sampled subset of all possible events and approximates a full POMDP policy) subject to safe-reachability objectives.
 But this method does not account for the expected return.